 - 3 tablespoons maple syrup

-- 1 banana, mashed
+- 1 large banana mashed

-- 1 tablespoon coconut oil, melted
+- 1 tablespoon melted coconut oil

-- Add zucchini and mix until combined.
+- Add zucchini and stir until combined.

-- Pour batter into loaf pans.
+- Pour batter into parchment lined loaf pan.

-- Remove from oven and let cool for 5 minutes.
+- Remove from oven and let cool in the pan on a wire rack for 5 minutes.